inaki1111/IsaacSim/README.md

     freedrive_mode_controller
 ```

-4. In a separate terminal, start the intermediary node:
+4. In a separate terminal, start the intermediary node, that reads the output of the RMPFlow controller and calls the controller:

 ```bash
 ros2 run reach joint_states_node